rmclaren/spoc/tools/bufr_minimizer/README.md

 - `--max-subsets` – optional maximum number of subsets to keep for each subset type.
 Defaults to `1000` if not provided.

-The script requires the python interface of the `nceplibs-bufr` library.
+The script relies on the `ncepbufr` Python interface provided by the `NCEPLIBS-bufr` project.